tim-vlc/xhec-mlops-project-student/README.md

 ### Deliverables

 The deliverable of this project is a copy of this repository with the industrialization of the Abalone age prediction model.
+We expect to see:

+1. a workflow to train a model using Prefect
+- The workflows to train the model and to make the inference (prediction of the age of abalone) are in separate modules and use Prefect `flow` and `task` objects
+- The code to get the trained model and encoder is in a separate module and must be reproducible (not necessarily in a docker container)
+2. a Prefect deployment to retrain the model regularly
+3. an API that runs on a local app and that allows users to make predictions on new data
-The industrialization takes the form of an API (which runs locally) that can be used to make predictions on new data.
+  - A working API which can be used to make predictions on new data
+    - The API can run on a docker container
+    - The API has validation on input data (use Pydantic)

 ### Evaluation

-Your work will be graded based on the following criteria:
+Each of your pull requests will be graded based on the following criteria:

 - **Clarity** and quality of code
   - good module structure
   - naming conventions
-  - correct docstrings, formatting, type hints (the code should be linted and formatted)
+  - use of docstrings and type hinting
+- **Formatting**
+  - respect of clear code conventions

+  *P.S. you can use a linter and automatic code formatters to help you with that*

+- Proper **Functioning** of the code
+  - the code must run without bugs

+Bseides the evaluation of the pull requests, we will also evaluate:
 - **Reproducibility** and clarity of instructions to run the code (we will actually try to run your code)
-  - Having a clear README.md with the steps to reproduce to test the code
+  - Having a clear README.md with
-  - Having a working docker image with the required features (see bellow)
-  - Having clear instructions to re-create the Python environment
-- Having the following **features** in your project
+    - the context of the project
-  - Clear README with:
-    - context of the project
+    - the name of the participants and their github users
+    - the steps to recreate the Python environment
-    - clear steps to reproduce to run the code
+    - the instructions to run all parts of the code
-  - A working API which can be used to make predictions on new data
-    - The API can run on a docker container
-    - The API has validation on input data (use Pydantic)
-  - The code to get the trained model and encoder is in a separate module and must be reproducible (not necessarily in a docker container)
-  - The workflows to train the model and to make the inference (prediction of the age of abalone) are in separate modules and use Prefect `flow` and `task` objects
 - Use of *Pull Requests* (see below) to coordinate your collaboration

 ## Steps to reproduce to build the deliverable